adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Almost a year back in March 2020 shuffling our private invites stock inorder to crash into a programme worthy of our time and excitement.
 In a while we stumbled upon a programme by name of **Lark Technologies**.
 Larksuite is basically a _collaborrative platform_ where users can collaborate on various tasks.
 This *product comprised of various interconnected services and functionalities* and hence the name _suite_.
 The stats on the bugbounty page spoke that they were *responsive and were unselfish* with their bounties.
 All this was interesting and solidified the notion of choosing *larksuite* as our next target for some time to hack on.
 Choosing a *programme/target only on above apparaent things* can't be an intelligent step one should take.
 So, we started exploring the *target* and we found enough reasons to deem it as our next target.

-{{As snapsec we like indepth assesments and its compulsory for applicate to be complex in terms of its app logic and needs huge to be in terms of the size , in this here are the few reasons we prefered to stay on lark for almost a month}}
+{{At snapsec we like indepth assesments and it's compulsory for the choosen application to be complex in terms of its app logic and  it should be vast in size as well.
+Here are a few reasons why we chose larsuite:}}

 - __Higher application size__: This in simple terms means a **larger attack surface**, _more depth_ and *less burnouts*.
 With respect to above *programme* it provided various services like _messenger, meetings, calendars, email services, docs and cloud storage_ .